 Klinger contends that what the father was doing with his daughter was totally appropriate.
 While mothers are the initial primary caregivers and continue to be the nurturers and protectors, it is the father’s job to engage his children in rough and tumble play and to encourage them to take risks.

-The challenge for many men is that nearly 80 percent of dads today did not grow up with a father who was actively involved in their lives.
+However, the challenge for many is that nearly 80 percent of dads today did not grow up with an actively involved father in their lives.
 When moms say, “Don’t play so rough,” most guys don’t know to say, “But this is what I am supposed to be doing.”

 “The bonding with a child and their father is based on this rough and tumble play,” Klinger said.
 “This playful interaction turns out to be very powerful in teaching independence, self-reliance and courage.
 It also encourages children to become more tolerant of frustration.
 The father is introducing the child to a world that is defined by adventure and adversity, not comfort.”

-Other benefits of rough and tumble play to children include:
+There are other benefits of rough and tumble play for children, too.
+They include: